Vocational Education & Training (VET)

 We offer a range of VET pathways that cater for varying students aspirations and academic abilities.
 Learn more about our different pathways below.

 VET qualifications will place students in good stead to embark on their chosen career paths.
 Qualifications range across four levels of Certificates (Certificate I, II, III an IV).

-GMAS delivers seven Certificate courses on-campus, the majority of which are at no additional cost to families.
-Our courses are delivered by IVET, Skills Strategies International and Fremantle Education Centre.
+GMAS delivers six Certificate courses on-campus, the majority of which are at no additional cost to families.
+Our courses are delivered by IVET, AIET and Fremantle Education Centre.